-The challenge for Prva Group is not only to increase its market share, but also to educate the market in a way that would result in better inclusion.
-From this perspective, the group’s activities on the market don’t relate only to growing the business, but rather it is equally important that they support the goals of the Government of Serbia.
+The challenge for Prva Group is not only to increase its market share but also to educate the market in a way that would result in better inclusion.
+From this perspective, the group’s activities on the market don’t relate only to grow the business, but rather it is equally important that they support the goals of the Government of Serbia.

 – Last year was very demanding for financial markets, yet we managed to achieve yields that were among the best in every operating country.
 This helped us grow again, and now Prva Group has over a billion euros of assets under management – another sign of trust and importance for customers and the region in which we operate.